oxidecomputer/amd-apcb/README.md

     let mut (entry, _tail) = entry.body_as_struct_mut::<memory::ExtVoltageControl>()?;
     entry.dimm_slot_present

-to have the entry represented as a Rust struct.
+to have the entry represented as a Rust struct (the `_tail` would be the variable-length array at the end of the struct, if applicable).
 This is only useful for structs whose name doesn't contain "Element" (since those are the ones without a variable-length payload).

 If the entry is a struct array entry (variable-length array), then you can use something like